Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Inelastic neutron-scattering cross sections from TDDFpT

+We have computed the INS magnetic spectrum of monolayer CrI$_3$ using the Liouville-Lanczos approach to TDDFpT of Ref.~\cite{Gorni:2018}, as implemented in the \texttt{turboMagnon} code~\cite{Gorni:2022b} within the LSDA in the plane-wave pseudopotential framework of the \qe\ suite of codes~\cite{Giannozzi:2009,*Giannozzi:2017,*Giannozzi:2020}.
+We stress that our implementation applies to a general non-collinear spin-polarized framework, essential in materials containing heavy elements, such as CrI$_3$, where SOC is expected to play an important role~\cite{Soriano:2020}.
+Further technical details of our computations are presented in Appendix~\ref{App:computational},

-The spin-wave spectrum of CrI$_3$ monolayer thus obtained is reported in Fig.~\ref{fig:TDDFpT_spectrum}: two magnon branches, which can be interpreted as arising from two Heisenberg moments arranged in a honeycomb lattice, can be clearly distinguished.
+The spin-wave spectrum of monolayer CrI$_3$ thus obtained is reported in Fig.~\ref{fig:TDDFpT_spectrum}: two magnon branches, which can be interpreted as arising from two Heisenberg moments arranged in a honeycomb lattice, can be clearly identified.
 In particular, an intense acoustic band is present in the first BZ along the $\Gamma M$ direction, whereas the optical branch takes over when entering the second BZ.
-Our results are in fair agreement with the experiment of Ref.~\cite{Chen:2018}, the main discrepancies consisting in: \emph{i)}~an overestimation of the spin stiffness of the system, resulting in too broad a band width of $\approx 28$ meV (consistent with the linear-response DFT-based calculations of Ref.~\cite{Ke:2021}, reporting a value of $\approx 31$~meV in bulk CrI$_3$ without SOC), to be compared with an experimental value of $\approx 20$~meV~\cite{Chen:2018, Chen:2020}; and, most importantly, \emph{ii)}~the failure to predict the existence of a gap at or in the vicinity of the Dirac ($K$) point, as observed experimentally.
-While too large a spin stiffness is a common feature of LSDA- and GGA-based models~\cite{Yin:2011,Singh:2019,Ke:2021}, we stress that our theoretical framework, being based on a fully-relativistic approach to (time-dependent) DFT, naturally accounts for the SOC that is eventually responsible for the DM/K interactions allegedly resulting in the observed gap.
-If anything, our treatment of relativistic effects results in too large a SOC, as witnessed by the too large value of the Goldstone gap opened by magnetic anisotropy (the acoustic magnon at the BZ center is predicted to have an energy of $\approx 1.5$ meV, to be compared with an experimental value of $\approx 0.3$ meV~\cite{Chen:2020}).
+Our results can be summarized as follows: \emph{i)}~we overestimated the spin stiffness of the system, resulting in too broad a band width of $\approx 28$ meV (consistent with the linear-response DFT-based calculations of Ref.~\cite{Ke:2021}, reporting a value of $\approx 31$~meV in bulk CrI$_3$ without SOC), to be compared with an experimental value for a thin CrI$_3$ crystal of $\approx 20$~meV~\cite{Chen:2018,Chen:2020,Chen:2021}; \emph{ii)}~a Goldstone gap of 1.3~meV is clearly detected at the BZ center; \emph{iii)}~a small gap ($\approx 0.5$ meV) is also detected at the Dirac point ($K$).
+While too large a spin stiffness is a common feature of LSDA- and GGA-based models~\cite{Yin:2011,Singh:2019,Ke:2021}, we stress that our theoretical framework naturally accounts for the SOC resulting in the observed gaps at the $\Gamma$ and $K$ points.
+We conclude that SOC-induced DM/K interactions at clamped nuclei, which are implicitly accounted for in our \emph{ab initio} approach, are likely too small to account for the origin of the observed gap at the Dirac ($K$) point alone, as it was already suggested in previous theoretical studies~\cite{Kvashnin:2020,Pizzochero:2020,Gorni:2023}.
+In a recent work of ours \cite{Gorni:2023} it is pointed out that inter-layer interactions may account for much of the gap observed in multi-layer samples.
+In the following we give evidence that strong spin-lattice couplings may provide an additional mechanism to enhance the magnitude of the gap at the Dirac point in CrI$_3$.